jeff9014223/LinkGen/README.md

 You can add accounts in the /accounts folder

-If you have any problems please join my server and create a ticket!
+If you have any problems or suggestions please join my server and create a ticket!

 Support Server: ``https://discord.gg/gfmmBQB4tR``